Audi A3 Interior

 - "Nothing in the class matches its cabin materials, and nothing offers the breadth of character the A3 has." -- Road and Track

-The 2015 Audi A3 seats five and comes standard with leather upholstery and a 12-way, power-adjustable driver’s seat.
+The 2015 Audi A3 is available in convertible and sedan body styles, which seat four and five, respectively.
+The A3 sedan comes standard with leather upholstery and a 12-way, power-adjustable driver’s seat.
 Available features include a 12-way, power-adjustable passenger’s seat and heated front seats.
 Reviewers say the A3’s front seats are spacious and comfortable.
 Some add that they offer enough lateral support during cornering, but others wish they had more bolstering.
 Test drivers write that while the A3’s rear seat is larger than the Mercedes-Benz CLA-Class’, head- and legroom are still in short supply.

 - "Given the A3 sedan's small size it's not surprising that the cabin feels cozy, especially if you plan to squeeze three people into the tight rear seats.
 For maximum A3 enjoyment, we recommend sitting in the much roomier front seats." -- Kelley Blue Book